Thermodynamic Casimir Effect in the large-n limit: The free energy

-Note that we have set $\psi=\psi_{0}$ in equations (\ref{eq:PartFkt1}) and (\ref{eq:PartFkt1}) where $\psi_{0}$ is the saddle-point value.
+Note that we have set $\psi=\psi_{0}$ in equations (\ref{eq:PartFkt1}) and (\ref{eq:PartFkt2}) where $\psi_{0}$ is the saddle-point value.
 It is defined by requiring that at the saddle-point the integrand must be extremal in $\psi$, and obeys the self-consistent equation

 We now examine this self-consistent equation and determine the saddle-point value and the eigensystem along the $z$ axis.
 But first we want to remark the following: The problem can also be approached with the help of diagrammatic perturbation theory.
 From this theory one obtains the Dyson equation

 for the two point correlation function of the system often named propagator $\tilde{G}(\boldsymbol{k})$.
 The contributions from all orders of perturbation theory are summed in the mass-operator $\Sigma(\boldsymbol{k})$.
 Usually this cannot be done without approximation but, in the large-$n$ limit the contributions to the mass operator can be summed up exactly (see \cite{Ami05,BM77}).
 That mass-operator has the same self-consistent structure as $\psi_{0}(z)$ in equation (\ref{eq:saddelpnt}).
 So in comparison we can identify $\psi_{0}(z)=\Sigma(z)$ and we will use $\Sigma(z)$ instead of $\psi_{0}(z)$ the following.
+For simplicity we write the mass-operator $\Sigma(z)$ in the mixed $\boldsymbol{p}$-$z$-representation